 Fires cause burns and these injuries are obvious but injuries to the lungs and airways from smoke inhalation are often less apparent and may not present until 24-36 hours after exposure.
-In 2011-2012, being overcome by gas, smoke or toxic fumes was partly or wholly the cause of death in 53% of fatalities.
-A further 19% were due to a combination of burns and being overcome by gas or smoke.
+There were 243 fire-related fatalities in year ending March 2020; this year’s figure is the lowest number in the annual series (from 1981 to 1982):

 Risks are increased by being in a confined space, by the duration of exposure, by substances being burned that may emit various poisons and by pre-existing respiratory disease.